 - Compare data Column wise – Highlight the matching data

-When we are looking for Exact match, use this technique.
+When we are looking for an exact match, use this technique.
 Let’s take the below example to understand this process.

-We have given below dataset where we need to analyze the sold product of two stores month wise.
-Which means, Is the same product purchased by the customer in the same month or not?
+We have given the below dataset where we need to analyze the sold product of two stores month-wise.
+This means, Is the same product purchased by the customer in the same month or not?

 For this, we will apply the below formula:

 By using conditional formatting, we can highlight the data in cells.
-If the same data point exists in both the column row wise, then we want to highlight those cells.
+If the same data point exists in both the columns row-wise, then we want to highlight those cells.
 Let’s take an example for this.

 - Select the whole data set range.
 Here we have selected cell range B4: C18.

-- Go to the HOME tab and Click on Conditional Formatting under the Styles section.
-Refer below screenshot.
+- Go to the HOME tab and click on Conditional Formatting under the Styles section.
+Refer to the below screenshot.

 - It will open a drop-down list of formatting options.
-Click on New Rule option here.
-Refer below screenshot.
+Click on the New Rule option here.
+Refer to the below screenshot.

-- It will open a dialog box for New Formatting Rule as shown in below screenshot.
+- It will open a dialog box for New Formatting Rule, as shown in the below screenshot.

-- Click on last option “Use a Formula to determine which cells to format” under Select a Rule Type section.
-After clicking on this option, it will display a Formula field as shown in below screenshot.
-Set a formula under Formula field.
-The formula we have used here as =$B4=$C4.Click on Format button and it will display Format Cells window.
+- Click on the last option, “Use a Formula to determine which cells to format”, under the Select a Rule Type section.
+After clicking on this option, it will display a Formula field, as shown in the below screenshot.
+Set a formula under the Formula field.
+The formula we have used here is =$B4=$C4.Click on the Format button, and it will display the Format Cells window.

-- Click on Fill tab and choose the color from color palette.
+- Click on the Fill tab and choose the color from the color palette.
 Click on OK.
-Refer below screenshot.
+Refer to the below screenshot.

-Here we are comparing the data in whole list column-wise.
-Let’s take below example to understand this process.
+Here we are comparing the data in the whole list column-wise.
+Let’s take the below example to understand this process.

 - Select the entire dataset.

 - Go to the HOME tab.
 Click on Conditional formatting under the Styles section.
-Click on Highlight Cells Rules and it will again open a list of options.
+Click on Highlight Cells Rules, and it will again open a list of options.
 Now click on Duplicate Values from the list.
-Refer below screenshot.
+Refer to the below screenshot.